sybrew/the-seo-framework/readme.txt

 	* WordPress' `is_ssl()` isn't cached.
 So now it has a cached counterpart: `the_seo_framework()->is_ssl()`.
 	* The excluded post type filter no longer tries to match an exact value; saving some processing power generating the query.
 	* Added multiple checks in the Breadcrumb generation code to prevent empty breadcrumb output.
-	/
-	* TODO When saving the SEO Meta data, all front-end transients now always flushed through a new method.
+	* When saving the SEO Meta data, all front-end transients now always flushed through a new method.
 Instead of guessing which options have been changed.
 	* Removed several WP version checks that were aimed below the plugin WP version requirements.
 	* Correct error notice titles are now in place for The SEO Framework's debug handlers.
 Rather than only `Notice:`.
 	* Method `the_seo_framework()->call_function()` inaccessible method/function handler now uses the correctly assigned one, rather than using `_doing_it_wrong()`.
 	* The Sitemaps Settings metabox' tabs output are now automatically determined.
 	* Method `the_seo_framework()->parse_og_image()` no longer returns an emtpy string on second ID call.
+	* Caching is now disabled on search pages.
+	/
 	* TODO Javascript: A JS extern file has been published on GitHub.
 This way you can overview and interact with the stated public functions there.
 * **Fixed:**
-	/
 	* Several CSS classes didn't have a correct prefix.
 These were, and now are:
-		/
 		* `seoframework-content-no-js`, is now `tsf-content-no-js`
 		* `autodescription-sep-js`, is now `tsf-sep-js`
 		* `custom-title-js`, is now `tsf-custom-title-js`